 Being the victim of an accident or suffering a personal injury through no fault of your own may entitle you to legal compensation and the financial assistance needed to cover the cost of medical care, compensate you for lost wages or deal with other matters pertaining to your injury.
 Retaining the services of an experienced accident lawyer can be of critical importance for clients who elect to move forward with a case, claim or other proceedings.
 Clients who have a better understanding of what to ask during an initial consultation may be far more likely to choose the most suitable law representation to their case.
 Continue reading

-Why should you hire Cummings Andrews Mackay LLP as your personal injury lawyers?
-Because we have been helping injured clients since 1962.
-We have over 150 years of combined experience helping accident victims and our firm of Edmonton Injury Lawyers has set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
-We literally helped set the standard that all injury lawyers follow when assessing damages.
+Why should you hire CAM LLP as your personal injury lawyers?
+Because we have been helping injured clients get fair compensation for their injuries since 1962.
+In addition to over 150 years of combined experience helping accident victims, our firm of Edmonton injury lawyers set the Canadian precedent for injury damages in two of the trilogy of cases decided in 1978 by the Supreme Court of Canada.
+In other words, we literally helped set the standard that all injury lawyers follow when assessing damages.

 October 16, 1998 – by Jim Farrell